-In 2015, Amelia LaMair was working for a nonprofit organization called One Garden as an Americorps VISTA worker.
+In 2015, Amelia LaMair worked for a nonprofit organization called One Garden as an Americorps VISTA worker.
 One of her goals as a volunteer was to work with local schools to promote gardening and local foods.
 With support from One Garden board members, the Lutie School superintendent, and a couple of teachers, LaMair applied for and received an NCR-SARE Youth Educator $1,992 grant to help Lutie High School students learn about sustainable agriculture through a farm tour and through hands-on experience in their school garden.

 During the grant project, ten students had the opportunity to visit Jeff and Rachel Barry’s 17-acre sustainable farm, Stella Luna Farm, which introduced them to practices including no-till vegetable production, cover crops, water conservation, high tunnel management, solar energy, and rotational grazing.
-After the tour, students gained handson experience inoculating white oak logs with shiitake mushroom spawn, making cider from locally grown apples, planting cover crops, harvesting and preparing produce, making salad dressing, and cooking for lunch.
+After the tour, students gained hands-on experience inoculating white oak logs with shiitake mushroom spawn, making cider from locally grown apples, planting cover crops, harvesting and preparing produce, making salad dressing, and cooking for lunch.

-In addition to the farm tour, LaMair’s project activities included teaching sustainable agriculture concepts and working with students as they planted crops in the the school’s newly donated raised beds.
+In addition to the farm tour, LaMair’s project activities included teaching sustainable agriculture concepts and working with students as they planted crops in the school’s newly donated raised beds.
 She facilitated a classroom presentation by April Wilson, a local NRCS representative who gave a talk about careers in agriculture and the changing demographics of today’s farms.
 LaMair also helped each high school student research a crop he/she was interested in growing; students developed information pages that included the scientific plant name, planting instructions, harvesting information, and how to prepare the crop for eating.

-In pursuance of her goal to educate youth about sustainability, LaMair was recently awarded a second NCR-SARE Youth Educator grant to teach students more about sustainable forestry through a field trip to the Alford Forest, a 3,200 acre forest in the Missouri Ozarks.
+In pursuance of her goal to educate youth about sustainability, LaMair was recently awarded a second NCR-SARE Youth Educator grant to teach students more about sustainable forestry through a field trip to the Alford Forest, a 3,200-acre forest in the Missouri Ozarks.